Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 1/(1 + s)
 ```

-It’s cool that we provide a wider range for encoding regular symbols, but as can be seen, when using PPM for data without stable contextual dependencies, it can has drawbacks.
+It’s cool that we provide a wider range for encoding regular symbols, but as result, when using PPM for data without stable contextual dependencies, it can has drawbacks.
 In fact, PPM is not suitable for such data at all, but we still can improve our results.
 We will skip the PPMB method and directly look at PPMC, which essentially has the following form.

 ```TEXT
 u – count of unique symbols in context;